-Small, special trump local bar market
+Small and special trump underserved bar market

 Metro Detroiters are thirsty for something different when it comes to beverages and a night out.
 Small and special trumps big and impersonal.

 It’s the same sentiment that fueled the craft beer or microbrewery boom and is now helping a handful of new local businesses carve out their own niches in the beverage scene, quickly capturing the nation’s attention as well.

 When Brillig Dry Bar, a pop-up alcohol-free concept, hosted its first pop-up bar inside Mighty Good Coffee in Ann Arbor in early December, owners Nic Sims and David Myers expected about 50 guests.
 More than 300 made the trek to try unique mocktails created by Sims.
 The chef included her Brooklyn egg cream, pomegranate-rosemary soda and a Vernor’s cranberry sour.

 Similar exuberant responses greeted Rusted Crow Distillery in Dearborn Heights and Farmington Brewing Company in downtown Farmington.

 Sims’ phone rang for days.
 People from all over the country, as far away as Salt Lake City, wanted to know her hospitality secrets.
 How could they open a dry bar in their towns?

 Just as she’s getting Brillig off the ground, the immediate interest in it has fueled a new business for her.
 She’s consulting with those far-away callers, helping them introduce the dry bar concept.
 “I’m beyond thrilled with the reaction it’s received,” she said.

 She believes the instant success is because she has tapped into underserved markets.